 Caz said: “It was very worrying.
 I have come across most things in my time breeding these dogs, but I’ve never had to deal with a snake bite.”

 Although adder numbers are said to be in decline, there is an estimated 100,000 across Europe.

 Studies have found that most adder bites occur between April and July with nine in 10 dogs developing signs within 12 hours.
 These typically include swelling, lethargy, high temperature and heart problems.

 Survival rates are high, however, with fewer than one in 20 adder bite victims dying.
 While adders can be found throughout Britain, they are most prevalent in the south of England.

-In April, more than 2000 dog owners sought advice about adder bites from Vets Now compared to 659 queries in the same month last year.
+Since March, more than 5000 dog owners have sought advice about adder bites from Vets Now, which is a 21% on the same period last year.